reshmabidikar/slate/source/includes/_payment.md

 **Request Body**

-A Payment object containing, at least, the `amount` and the `paymentExternalKey`.
+A Payment Transaction object containing, at least, the `paymentExternalKey` and the `amount`.

 **Query Parameters**